AdrakPro/svelte-tdd/README.md

 ## Disclaimer

-The purpose of this project is to learn writing tests and understanding concepts like TDD, AAA, mocking, custom matchers and side-by-side implementation with general best practices.
+The goal of the project is to learn writing tests and understanding concepts like TDD, AAA, mocking, custom matchers and side-by-side implementation with general best practices.

 Notes: [NOTES.md](NOTES.md) :exclamation: